| |

 • Bring a large pot of salted water to a boil.
 Cook the orzo according to the package's instructions or until al dente.
 Reserve 1 cup of pasta water before draining.

-• Heat the olive oil in a large pan over medium-low to medium heat.
-Add the shallot and garlic and cook, stirring often, until soft and translucent, about 5 minutes.
-Stir in the drained zucchini along with the salt and pepper and cook for about 5 minutes.
-The zucchini doesn't need to cook much because it will already be soft; it's more about letting it develop some flavor.
+• Stir in the zucchini along with the salt and pepper and cook for 2-3 minutes.
+The zucchini doesn't need to really cook much because it will already be soft; it's more about letting it develop some flavor.
 Stir occasionally.
-Taste, and add more salt if needed (it likely will).
+Taste for salt.

 Notes